The Dresden Files Book Order | 2 Ways to Read Jim Butcher’s Books

-The Dresden Files is an Urban Fantasy series by Jim Butcher with a total of 17 published books and host of short stories, graphic novels, and novellas as of the time of this writing.
-With so many books, what is the best Dresden Files book order?
+The Dresden Files is an Urban Fantasy series by Jim Butcher with a total of 17 published books and a host of short stories, graphic novels, and novellas as of the time of this writing.
+With so many books it’s understandable to wonder, what is the best Dresden Files book order?

 What is The Dresden Files?

-Before we answer that question, it’s helpful to understand a little bit more about Jim Butcher, Harry Dresden, and The Dresden Files.
+Before we dive into the two Dresden Files reading orders, it is helpful to understand a little bit more about Jim Butcher, Harry Dresden, and the origins of this bestselling series.

-The first book, Storm Front, was written in 2000 and the idea came about from a bit of dare that Jim Butcher had made for himself.
-He was attempting to prove a college professor who’d published more than 40 books that her cookie cutter method for writing a book couldn’t produce a publishable manuscript.
+The first book, Storm Front, was written in 2000 and the push to begin the manuscript came about from a challenge that Jim Butcher had made for himself.
+He was attempting to prove to a college professor, who’d published more than 40 books, that her methods for writing a book wouldn’t produce a publishable manuscript.

 Instead of proving her wrong, the opposite was true and The Dresden Files was born.